 Best Dog-Friendly Parks in Melbourne, VIC

-Whether you're a dog owner, a pet sitter or dog walker, there's no better place to take your pupper than the local dog park to run out some energy and meet some new pooch pals.
+There is no shortage of great dog-friendly parks in Melbourne.
+Whether you're a dog owner, a pet sitter or dog walker, these locations are ideal to take your pupper to run out some energy and meet some new pooch pals.

 Pickles Street and Graham Street, Albert Park

 On any given day, this big southside park is full of well-behaved pooches, but also has plenty of secluded spaces for shy doggos to chill out.
 Facilities include plenty of bins, water and barbeques if you want to make a day of it!

 2 Clayton Reserve

 201-241 Macaulay Road, North Melbourne

 For training puppies learning to socialise, this dog-friendly park is a good option as it is fully fenced and comes complete with poo bags and bins.
 Plenty of tails to sniff and new friends to make on weekends!

 Albert Park is really vast, with several different zones (some on and off-leash, others completely dog-free) so be sure to read the signs.
 Head south-side near Aughtie Drive for a fun leash-free zone.

 This lush, green park is where cool local dogs and their friendly owners go for long runs and lazy strolls on the grass.
 There is a massive off-leash field, however be warned that it is also used as a sporting field on Saturdays!

 A bushland environment for adventurous dogs, this huge park has several on and off-leash zones.
 It boasts the best of both worlds – situated close to the city, with natural river-beds, fields and bushes to sniff and explore.